-Another bad thing about GDAX and Kraken is their popularity.
-In a way, they have become victims of their popularity.
-They often go offline during highly volatile periods when bitcoin is either skyrocketing or crashing.
-So it’s easy to miss big opportunities when trading on them.
+Another bad thing about GDAX is its popularity.
+It has become a victim of its own popularity.
+Sometimes it goes offline during highly volatile periods when bitcoin is either skyrocketing or crashing.
+So it’s easy to miss big opportunities when trading there.
 Livecoin.net, a lesser-known exchange, stays online most of the time because it has fewer users.

 Number Of Available Cryptocurrencies

-Another thing that differentiates it from GDAX and Kraken is the number of cryptocurrencies.
-Kraken offers 72 trading pairs.
+Another thing that differentiates Livecoin from GDAX is the number of cryptocurrencies.
 GDAX offers only 12 trading pairs.
 Livecoin offers 222 trading pairs.
 Furthermore, Livecoin is the only exchange where more than 90 altcoins can be traded for USD.